scitor/SR2-IndustrialRevolution/readme.md

 - civilians (from a foreign empire) are enemies too for AI (colony ships apparently too)

 # todo (ideas)
+- add Statuses to Asteroids (so we can stop hack-disabling the resource manually)
 - only spawn customs office if there's actual export to that system
     - add upgrades (through planet buildings or orbitals) currently they start MAX size, they could start min and be upgraded in steps